 Friday Dinner – Do your own thing.

 Saturday Breakfast – Open grill.
-Bring your eggs, bacon, pancakes, and bread for French toast and Arno will even cook them for you.
+Bring your eggs, bacon, pancakes, and bread for French toast and somebody might even cook them for you.

 Saturday Dinner – Open grill.
 Bring your own meat to grill and if your last name starts with A-H Side Dish (beans, pasta, casserole, etc.); I-P Salad or Veggies (Greens, Potato, etc.); Q-Z Dessert